 Anyway… there is a second way of die Nase hochziehen.
 It is the one where you actually suck the snot into the mouth to either swallow it or spit it out.
 This way usually comes with a rather unpleasant snore-like sound and this is something that will certainly be considered rude, impolite and gross.

 What is hicksen?
 Wikipedia has this to say:

 “[…] is a myoclonus of the diaphragm that repeats several times per minute.
 In medicine it is known as synchronous diaphragmatic flutter (SDF), or singultus, from the Latin singult, ‘the act of catching one’s breath while sobbing’“.

 but the phenomenon might be better known under the name hiccup.
 Ok… actually the German translation for hiccup is der Schluckauf … also called Scheißschluckauf at times.

 - Mein Scheißschluckauf geht nicht weg.

-- My fucking hiccup won’t go away.
+- My damn hiccup won’t go away.

 Hicksen is what you do, when you have a hiccupand the English verb is simply and pragmatically … to hiccup.